-Lithuania has lots of clean, fun, and affordable hostels (there are lots of great party hostels here too).
-Here are my favorite places to stay in Lithuania:
+Lithuania has lots of clean, fun, and affordable hostels to stay in.
+Here are some of my favorite places to stay in Lithuania:

 How to Get Around Lithuania

-Public Transportation – Public transportation in Lithuania is safe, clean, and reliable.
-Prices vary by city, but e-tickets in Vilnius cost 0.65 EUR for 30 minutes and 0.90 EUR for 60 minutes.
-You can get 1-,2-, and 10-day passes for 5 EUR, 8 EUR and 15 EUR respectively.
+Public transportation – Public transportation in Lithuania is safe, clean, and reliable.
+Prices vary by city, but tickets in Vilnius cost 0.65 EUR for 30 minutes and 0.90 EUR for 60 minutes.
+You can get 1-,3-, and 10-day passes for 5 EUR, 8 EUR and 15 EUR respectively.
 If you pay the driver directly, a one-way fare costs 1 EUR.

-Taxis – The starting fares for taxis is 1 EUR and then it is 0.60 EUR per kilometer.
-Skip the taxis if you can as they add up fast!
+Taxi – The starting fare for taxis is 1.30 EUR and then it is 0.60 EUR per kilometer.

-Trains – Trains in Lithuania are fast and convenient.
+Train – Trains in Lithuania are fast and convenient.
 You can easily reach all the main cities in the country via train.
-The 70-minute ride from Vilnius to Kaunas costs around 6 EUR while the four-hour ride from Vilnius to Klaipeda costs 22 EUR.
+The 70-minute ride from Vilnius to Kaunas costs around 8 EUR while the four-hour ride from Vilnius to Klaipeda costs 22 EUR.

-Bus – Buses in Lithuania are the most budget-friendly choice for traveling around the country and into neighboring countries.
-A bus from Vilnius to Kaunas takes just under 90 minutes and costs around 6 EUR.
-From Vilnius to Klaipeda takes just under four hours and costs 18 EUR.
-The journey from Vilnius to Riga, Latvia takes 4.5 hours costs 13 EUR.
+Bus – Buses in Lithuania are a budget-friendly choice for traveling around the country and into neighboring countries.
+A bus from Vilnius to Kaunas takes just under 90 minutes and costs around 12 EUR.
+From Vilnius to Klaipeda takes just under four hours and costs 28 EUR.
+The journey from Vilnius to Riga, Latvia takes 4.5 hours costs 20 EUR.

 When to Go to Lithuania